-As at December 31, 2020 FBC served, directly and indirectly, a diverse base of approximately 182,000 customers.
-Customers are comprised of residential, commercial, wholesale and industrial consumers of electricity located in the cities and rural regions of the southern interior of BC.
+FBC serves a diverse base of customers located in the cities and rural regions of the southern interior of BC.
 The majority of FBC's customers are located in urban centres.
-In 2020, the Corporation sold 3,291 GWh of electricity to its customers, 560 GWh of which was purchased by FBC's six wholesale customers.
-The Corporation had a peak demand of 740 MW in 2020, 6 MW lower than the historical peak demand of 746 MW.
+In 2021, the Corporation sold 3,460 GWh of electricity to its customers, 588 GWh of which was purchased by FBC's six wholesale customers.
+The Corporation had a new historical peak demand of 777 MW, which occurred during the fourth quarter of 2021 and which surpassed the previous peak demand of 764 MW, which occurred during the second quarter of 2021.
+Prior to 2021, the Corporation's historical peak demand was 746 MW, which occurred during the fourth quarter of 2008.